commonknowledge/join/readme.md

 This is a monorepo, containing 3 packages:

-- `packages/theme`: A bootstrap-based wordpress theme implementing the design system used by the join site.
+- `packages/theme`: A bootstrap-based WordPress theme implementing the design system used by the join site.

 - `packages/join-flow`: A React project (using create-react-app) implementing the join form frontend.

-- `packages/join-block`: A wordpress Gutenberg block that allows the join form to be dropped into a wordpress page, along with the backend join logic.
+- `packages/join-block`: A WordPress Gutenberg block that allows the join form to be dropped into a WordPress page, along with the backend join logic.

 ## Build & deploy workflow